blueapron/Colander/README.md

 ## Why "Colander"?
 Because Blue Apron is a food company.

-Because "Colander" sounds like "calendar".
-Sort of.
+Because "Colander" sounds like "calendar", sort of.

 Because "CalendarView" was taken.